Earl Scruggs

 Earl Eugene Scruggs (January 6, 1924 – March 28, 2012) was an American musician noted for popularizing a three-finger banjo picking style, now called "Scruggs style", which is a defining characteristic of bluegrass music.
 His three-finger style of playing was radically different from the traditional way the five-string banjo had previously been played.
 This new style of playing became popular and elevated the banjo from its previous role as a background rhythm instrument to featured solo status.
 He popularized the instrument across several genres of music.

-Scruggs' career began at age 21 when he was hired to play in Bill Monroe's band, the Blue Grass Boys.
-The name "bluegrass" eventually became the eponym for the entire genre of country music now known by that title.
-Despite considerable success with Monroe, performing on the Grand Ole Opry and recording classic hits such as "Blue Moon of Kentucky", Scruggs resigned from the group in 1946 because of their exhausting touring schedule.
+Scruggs played in Bill Monroe's band, the Blue Grass Boys.
+"Bluegrass" eventually became the name for an entire genre of country music.
+Despite considerable success with Monroe, performing on the Grand Ole Opry and recording classic hits such as "Blue Moon of Kentucky", Scruggs resigned from the group in 1948 because of their exhausting touring schedule.
 Fellow band member Lester Flatt resigned as well, and he and Scruggs later paired up in the duo Flatt and Scruggs.
-Scruggs' banjo instrumental, "Foggy Mountain Breakdown", was released in 1949 and became an enduring hit.
+Scruggs's banjo instrumental "Foggy Mountain Breakdown" was recorded in December 1949 and released in March 1950.
+The song became an enduring hit.
 The song experienced a rebirth of popularity to a younger generation when it was featured in the 1967 film Bonnie and Clyde.
 The song won two Grammy Awards and, in 2005, was selected for the Library of Congress' National Recording Registry of works of unusual merit.

-Flatt and Scruggs brought bluegrass music into mainstream popularity in the early 1960s with their country hit, "The Ballad of Jed Clampett"—the theme music for the television sitcom The Beverly Hillbillies—the first Scruggs recording to reach number one on the Billboard charts.
+Flatt and Scruggs brought bluegrass music into mainstream popularity in the early 1960s with their country hit "The Ballad of Jed Clampett", the theme music for the television sitcom The Beverly Hillbillies—the first Scruggs recording to reach number one on the Billboard charts.
 Over their 20-year association, Flatt and Scruggs recorded over 50 albums and 75 singles.
 The duo broke up in 1969, chiefly because, while Scruggs wanted to switch styles to fit a more modern sound, Flatt was a traditionalist who opposed the change and believed doing so would alienate a fan base of bluegrass purists.
 Although each of them formed a new band to match their visions, neither of them ever regained the success they had achieved as a team.